rjduran/cm-arduino/README.md

 ### RGB_LED_01

-Hardware
+**Hardware**

 * 1 x breadboard
 * 1 x Arduino uno
 * Hook Up Wires (aka Jumpers)
 * 1 x RGB LED (Common Annode)
-* 3 x 220 ohm LEDs _(Note: The circuit will also work without these as long as you aren't trying to hook up several RGB LEDs powered by your USB port.)_
+* 3 x 220 ohm LEDs _(Note: The circuit will also work without these as long as you aren't trying to hook up several RGB LEDs powered by your USB port.
+If you don't use resistors, make sure to still connect each signal wire to the correct leg of the RGB LED.)_

 ![RGB_LED_01][RGB_LED_01]

 ### RGB_LED_02

-Hardware
+**Hardware**

 * Same as previous example